banq/jivejdon/readme.md

  "eventSourcing.addReplyMessage" will send a "ReplyMessageCreatedEvent" domain Event to infrastructure layer such as Repository. seperate domain logic from infrastructure, databases, other stuffs.

- Domain event "ReplyMessageCreatedEvent"  occurring in the domain is saved in the event store "jiveMessage", this is a message posted events table. the event can be used for reconstructing the last replies state of a thread, events replay is in [ForumThreadState](https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/model/ForumThreadState.java) .
+ Domain event "ReplyMessageCreatedEvent"  occurring in the domain is saved in the event store "jiveMessage", this is a message posted events table. the event can be used for reconstructing the latest replies state of a thread, events replay is in [ForumThreadState](https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/model/ForumThreadState.java) .

 CQRS architecture